tosodo/Cardio_Classifier/README.md

 Lastly, you say in one or two sentences why this matters.
 For example, now as opposed to before this data analysis, you can now predict X better than Y.

-The goal of this project was to create a `regression/classification` model that was able to predict `what you set out to do`.
+The goal of this project was to create a classification model that was able to predict cardiovascular diseases.

 > If you are able to swap out the text here with what your case example is you will demonstrate the following:
-> 1. You get why what you're doing 'matters'
+ 1. 1 in 4 deaths in the UK is Cardiovascular related,using modern machine learning techniques can improve the chances of early prediction .
-> 2. You are able to take ill defined problems and turn them into something a data scienst can solve
+ 2. Automating the diagnostic process will save clinical time and save lives .
+This will also reduce the number of misdiagnosed cases , which account for 1 in 3 cases .

 > 3. You show off your analystical and modeling chops.
-> 4. You are able to communicate technical things you do.
+4. I used a classification models to predict the cardiovascular disease as it was categorical data ,using classifiers would give me good results in my models .

 ### More Information